 Start with the frame

-2 Set up your router table as shown in the Machining the Frame drawings at left, and make Cuts 1 and 2.
+2 Set up your router table as shown in the Machining the Frame drawings below, and make Cuts 1 and 2.

 3 Measure the exact thickness of your main panel (C), and make Cuts 3 and 4 on your tablesaw.

 4 Cut the rails and stiles to length.
 Make them about 1⁄2 " oversize first, then miter-cut to finished length.
 For repetitive cuts, use a stop on your fence, as shown below.

 You'll get more accurate results on repetitive miter cuts if you cut a matching miter on your stop.

 1 Subtract 311⁄16 " from the frame height and width to find the size of part C, and cut it to size.
 Now, calculate the dimensions of part D by subtracting 81⁄4 " from both frame dimensions.
 Cut part D to size.